CHATEAU D'AIX 2024

-Music at Chateau d’Aix is the latest incarnation of the renowned piano summer school founded in 1991 by pianist Paul Roberts and arts journalist Jenny Gilbert.
+The piano summer school was founded in 1991 by pianist Paul Roberts and arts journalist Jenny Gilbert.
 Over the years they have maintained and developed their original vision: to nurture the highest standards of music-making in idyllic surroundings, bringing together teachers and pianists of international reputation with conservatoire students from around the globe.
-Amateur pianists are offered the same opportunities, a quality of teaching and insight they would rarely
+Amateur pianists are offered the same opportunities, a quality of teaching and insight they would rarely find elsewhere.

 COURSES & DATES 2024